savaslabs/savaslabs.github.io/_posts/2016-10-24-deploy-jekyll-with-travis.md

 1. We'll create a new default branch so the `master` branch can be cleared out and used by Travis.
-2. When this new branch is updated (e.g. a pull request is merged), Travis will build the site.
+2. When this new branch is updated (i.e. a pull request is merged), Travis will build the site.
 3. Using a GitHub token for authorization, Travis will commit the `_site` directory to the `master` branch, then push the `master` branch.